End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Agentic End-to-End Planning

-We now present in detail the architecture to solve, in an end-to-end fashion, a wide range of planning problems.
-Recent advancements in agentic LLMs~\cite{chan2024mle,toledo2025ai} inspire our design, which combines the LLMs' ability to understand which parts of a plan should be refined with the formality of PDDL solvers and validators.
+Our design of Eq.~\ref{eq:planning} and function $F$ are inspired by recent advances in agentic LLMs~\cite{chan2024mle,toledo2025ai}, which combine the ability of LLMs to identify which parts of a plan should be refined with the formality of PDDL solvers and validators.